xiix0/scam/README.md

-Habit is habit, and not to be flung out of the window by any man, but coaxed down-stairs a step at a time.
+In the Spring, I have counted 136 different kinds of weather inside of 24 hours.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar
+		-- Mark Twain, on New England weather